 Dementia and other conditions

-Some of Elder’s carers in Nottinghamshire have been trained in dementia care and have experience of looking after people with Alzheimer’s disease and other forms of dementia.
+Some of Elder’s carers in Nottinghamshire have been trained in dementia care and have experience of looking after people with Alzheimer’s and other forms of dementia.
 If your loved one has dementia, they will be happier staying in their own home where everything is familiar.
-Because Elder’s live-in carers develop a close relationship with the older person, they will find it easier to accept personal care from them than they would in residential care, where a relative stranger might have to assist with more intimate tasks.
+Because Elder’s live-in carers develop a close relationship with the care recipient, they will find it easier to accept personal care from them than they would in residential care, where a relative stranger might have to assist with more intimate tasks.

 One of the advantages of this type of care is that the carer gets to know the care recipient well and will notice when aspects of their condition alter.
 They will know when to contact other health professionals or to call you if they are concerned about your loved one’s wellbeing.
 Because 24-hour care is so flexible, alterations can be made to the care plan to reflect the person’s changing needs and ensure that they continue to receive all the support they require.